ks-dev-01/funcui_dynamicviews/README.md

-## Initial Questions
+## Initial Thoughts

-- For Base Layer, is it best to use a Grid layout with 3 columns where:
+- For Base Layer use a Grid layout with 3 columns where:
     - Column 1 holds the Lists
     - Column 2 holds a Grid Splitter
     - Column 3 holds the panels